 1965: “The Tracks of My Tears” by Smokey Robinson and the Miracles was released on Motown’s Tamla label.
 The single went on to reach #16 on the Billboard Hot 100 and #2 on the R&B chart by early September.

 1966: The Beatles had their tenth #1 song on the UK chart with “Paperback Writer.”

 1967: Aretha Franklin recorded “Chain of Fools” at Atlantic Records’ New York studio.
-The song had been originally written by R&B artist Don Covay in his youth while he was a gospel singer, and had recorded a demo of the song after producer Jerry Wexler asked Covay to create a song for Otis Redding.
+The song was originally written by R&B artist Don Covay in his youth while he was a gospel singer, and he had recorded a demo of the song after producer Jerry Wexler asked him to create a song for Otis Redding.
 After hearing the demo, Wexler instead chose to give the song to Franklin, and her recording ultimately went to the top of the Billboard and Cash Box R&B charts and reached #2 on the Billboard Hot 100.

 1969: “Sweet Caroline” by Neil Diamond was released.
 It became his third song to enter the top 10 in the US and first to be certified platinum.

 1971: The Byrds released their tenth studio album, Byrdmaniax.
 It was the group’s second album to feature the line-up of the Roger McGuinn, Clarence White, Gene Parsons, and Skip Battin.
 Recorded in early 1971 during an exhausting tour, the band had little time to work on the album’s new songs, which resulted in an album that was considered underdeveloped.

 1972: “I Can See Clearly Now” by Johnny Nash was released.
 The single became his biggest hit and only record to reach #1 in the US.

 1972: Smokey Robinson performed with the Miracles for the final time at Washington, D.C.’s Carter Barron Amphitheatre.
 Toward the end of the concert, Smokey introduced his replacement, Billy Griffin, as the new lead singer for the Miracles.